Step Outside Group Think’s

 How Society Influences People To Think In Limiting Ways.

 Step Out Then Step Into Precious States Of Mind:

 Let Nature Release Any Trappings Of Group Think…

 Mother nature transcends the trappings of modern culture.
+Enlightening poetry can as well.
 Detach yourself from materialism and chit chat.
-Reconnect with your inner home.
+Reconnect with your inner home through poetic discovery.

 Be Still In Nature.
 Connect with nature so as to drown out the trash culture put into your mind.
 Nature comes from eternity and transcends “mind junk”.

 Connect With Your Eternal Truths: Different cultures instill different types of group think.
 Groups think they are right and others are less right.
 Place eternal feelings of love, honesty and trust over superficial “group think”.

 Stepping Out: Why Most Fear To Step Outside Group Think…